the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 // output: { firstname: 'robin', lastname: 'wieruch' }
 ~~~~~~~~

-The import name can differ from the exported default name.
+Furthermore, the import name can differ from the exported default name.
 You can also use it in conjunction with the named export and import statements.

 {title="Code Playground: file1.js",lang="javascript"}
 ~~~~~~~~